jhoelzl/magento-update-tutorial/README.md

 * See "Perfect Magento Remote Deployment"

 ## Revert Magento Core Update <a name="revert-magento-core-update"></a>
-In some rare cases it might be better to revert a prior core update on a live system, e.g. if some unwanted behaviour arrise.
+In some rare cases it might be better to revert a prior core update on a live system, e.g. if some unwanted behaviour arrises.
 A roll back includes to change the magento files and of course changes in database.

 Someone could simply import a backup of the mysql database, but this could lead to some issues.
 The difficulty is to revert only core update related changes on the LIVE database and preserve new customer and order data that has been created after the core update.